abialobrodzki/10x-notes/.ai/api-implementation-plan-endpoints/08-post-tags.md

 ## 1. Endpoint Overview

 Endpoint creates a new tag for user.
-Tag must have a unique name within user's tags (owned + shared).
-Automatically sets `owner_id` to current user.
+Tag must have a unique name within user's own tags.
+Automatically sets `user_id` to current user.

 ## 2. Request Details